Revision date: 28 October 2025

 4. International Data Transfers

-i. an appropriate data processing agreement (including the relevant Standard Contractual Clauses) is in place, and
+i. an appropriate data processing agreement (including the relevant Standard Contractual Clauses) is in place and have established a means for data subjects to obtain a copy of these (see 7.
+Your Rights) and

 ii. we have implemented appropriate technical and organizational measures.